Robin-2407/Blitz/Backend/Readme.md

 ## `/user/login` Endpoint

 ### Description

-This endpoint is used to authenticate an existing user.
-Upon successful authentication, it returns an authentication token and user details.
+This endpoint is used to register a new user.

----

 ### Endpoint

 `POST /user/login`

----

 ### Request Body